 Multifocal contact lenses: for presbyopia so you may not have to rely on reading glasses

 Daily replacement contact lenses: for myopia, hyperopia, astigmatism, and multifocal.
 Daily contact lenses are the safest, most comfortable and most convenient of all lenses.

 With the introduction of new materials and lens technology, patients find it easier than ever to wear soft lenses comfortably.

-RIGID GAS-PERMEABLE LENSES (RGP) RGP Lenses offer sharp vision and correct most vision problems.
-They are more durable than soft contact lenses, and smaller in diameter.
-They typically require a longer adaptation period and consistent wear to get your eyes used to them.
-RGPS are a more custom product with extended parameters, and therefore can be a good option to for complex prescriptions or certain eye conditions like Keratoconus.
+RIGID GAS-PERMEABLE LENSES (RGP) RGP Lenses offer sharp, precise vision and can provide a higher level of acuity based on your prescription.
+They may require a longer adaptation period compared to a soft lens, but RGPS are a more custom product with extended parameters, and therefore can be a good option to for complex prescriptions or certain eye conditions like Keratoconus.

 Regardless of the type of contact lenses you wear, and annual eye exam is required to ensure continued good health for your eyes.
 Contact lens prescriptions expire every 12 months.
 Schedule your appointment with West Michigan Eyecare today.